-Welcome to the 2021-2022 school year!
-Thank you for choosing Charlotte-Mecklenburg Schools to serve your family.
-We are focused on providing equitable educational opportunities for all students who attend our schools and participate in our programs.
-Our families can expect safe and welcoming spaces where students are supported in their academic pursuits and overall well-being.
+Welcome to the 2022-2023 school year!
+Thank you for choosing Charlotte-Mecklenburg Schools to support your family.
+We are focused on providing equitable educational opportunities for all students who attend our schools and participate in our academic programs.
+You can expect safe and welcoming spaces where students are supported in their academic pursuits and overall well-being.